Installing openCARP

 Building using CMake

 Use CMake to create the _build build folder, optionally add -DDLOPEN=ON to enable ionic shared library loading, and -DCMAKE_BUILD_TYPE=Release to optimize compilation.
-You can also optionally add -DUSE_OPENMP=ON in order to activate OpenMP parallelization (requires that OpenMP is installed on your system).

 If you also want to build the additional tools (meshtool, carputils, and examples) locally, use in addition the option -DBUILD_EXTERNAL=ON: